tmaybe/dev.socrata.com/docs/formats/rdf-xml.md

         </dsbase:_6cpn-3h7n>
     </rdf:RDF>

-To change the formats in this, you can change the values in the metadata for the column.
+You can modify the returned format by changing the values in the metadata for the column.